DenJens/Hangfire.Documentation/background-processing/configuring-queues.rst

 .. admonition:: Processing order
    :class: note

    Queues are run in the order that depends on the concrete storage implementation.
-For example, when we are using *Hangfire.SqlServer* the order is defined by alphanumeric order and array index is ignored.
-When using *Hangfire.Pro.Redis* package, array index is important and queues with a lower index will be processed first.
+For example, when we are using *Hangfire.SqlServer* the order is defined by alphanumeric order and the array index is ignored.
+When using *Hangfire.Pro.Redis* package, the array index is important and queues with a lower index will be processed first.

-   The example above shows a generic approach, where workers will fetch jobs from the ``alpha`` queue first, ``beta`` second, and then from the ``default`` queue, regardless of an implementation.
+   The example above shows a generic approach, where workers will fetch jobs from the ``alpha`` queue first, ``beta`` second, and then from the ``default`` queue, regardless of the implementation.

 ASP.NET Core
 ------------